+There’s certainly a large market for rental properties and a high demand to hire a property manager.
 In 2019, CNBC reported that investing in property was still one of the best ways to increase your wealth.
-There’s certainly a large market for rental properties.
 In 2017, Pew Research put out a study that found that the number of renters in the US was at an all-time high.

 However, investment properties aren’t a guaranteed get-rich-quick scheme.
 A number of things can go wrong when running a rental property that will lower your tenant retention rate and force you to charge less rent.